De-Risking

 AI Bill of Materials

-A living inventory of every model, dataset, prompt, tool, agent, and owner in your estate.
+A live inventory of every model, dataset, prompt, tool, and agent in production, each with an owner.

 AI Risk Taxonomy

-Built from your models, agents, data flows, and deployment patterns, then mapped against ISO 42001, NIST AI RMF, the EU AI Act, and OWASP CycloneDX so your regulatory posture is traceable to specific technical reality.
-This is the artefact that lets your risk committee and your engineers talk about the same thing.
+Generic risk registers list harms that could happen to anyone.
+This one is built from your own models, agents, and data flows, then mapped against ISO 42001, NIST AI RMF, the EU AI Act, and OWASP CycloneDX so every risk traces to a specific system and a specific control.
+It is the artefact that lets your risk committee and your engineers point at the same row and mean the same thing.

 Reusable Guardrails Library